Skip to Top Main Navigation Skip to Left Navigation Skip to Content Area Skip to Footer

 4. Submit a new application and fee.

-Submit a new application and pay your $50 application fee with the late fee of $25.
+Submit a new application and pay your $50 application fee and the $25 late fee.
 You will need to provide your fingerprint receipt with your application.
 Choose one of these websites to apply to reinstate your license:

 1. National Insurance Producer Registry (NIPR): For most license types, you can use NIPR to submit your new application.
 You’ll be charged the application fee, the late fee, and a vendor fee.